stolab/gweb3/README.md

 ```bash
 SCHEME://HOST:[PORT]
 ```

-Now the IPC endpoint is also supported.
+Note that if you are running a node locally, you can use the IPC file when creating the endpoint.
-Instead of a URL, you can specify the path to the IPC file.
+To create a new endpoint based on an IPC file, just provide the path to the IPC file when creating the endpoint.

 where:
 * `SCHEME`: is one of HTTP or HTTPS